yigitus/float-editor/README.md

 4. Push to your fork and submit a Pull Request.

 Please check the issues page for tasks that need help, or feel free to suggest your own improvements.
+Also please create a feature request to first discuss any new ideas before implementing them so that you don't waste time on a change that won't be approved.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/yigitus/float-editor/blob/main/LICENSE) file for details.